Community Power

 For those of you who have been waiting to access more renewable electricity, this is your chance!

-We hope that you select the highest level of renewables you can afford to lower your carbon footprint and help our community meet its renewable energy goals.
+We hope that you select the highest level of renewables to lower your carbon footprint and help our community meet its renewable energy goals.

 Opt Up!

 As HCP rates change over time, customers will remain in the HCP option that they previously selected.
-For 2024, most Hanover customers are enrolled in HCP’s DEFAULT plan, i.e. Granite Plus.
+Most Hanover customers are enrolled in HCP’s DEFAULT plan, i.e. Granite Plus.

-We urge Granite Plus customers to OPT UP to a higher level of renewable energy content — Clean 50 or Clean 100.
+We urge Granite Plus customers to OPT UP to the highest level of renewable energy content — Clean 100.

 If you have questions, email Sustainable Hanover.